Best time to visit Norway 2026 — month-by-month weather, prices and crowds

 Common mistakes to avoid

-- Booking only Oslo and Bergen — Trondheim, Tromsø and the smaller towns are often more atmospheric and cheaper
+- Booking only Oslo and Bergen — Trondheim, Tromsø and the smaller towns are often more atmospheric and cheaper.
+The fix: add one non-obvious destination to any itinerary; Ålesund and Røros are both excellent and far less crowded.

 Conclusion